Nordln/EasydiffusionWiki/Troubleshooting.md

 ```
 3. Save this file, and try running the project again.
 The same approach should work for Linux as well.

-And then try running the project again, it should have fixed itself.

 # For support queries
 ## Entering a conda environment in an existing installation
 This will give you an activated conda environment in the terminal, so you can run commands and force-install any packages, if required.